Adaptvx/Interaction/README.md

 # Interaction
 ### World of Warcraft Add-on
-A new take to immersive questing.
+A new take on immersive questing.